 The ROV is responsible for registering voters and maintaining a database of registered voters currently totaling 805,814.
-The purpose of the voter registration program is to maintain up-to-date voter rolls so that all eligible voters can cast their ballots on Election Day.
+The purpose of the voter registration program is to maintain current voter rolls so that all eligible voters can cast their ballots on Election Day.